Skip to main content

 Is it necessary for my child to be learning about puberty at such a young age?

-The Growing Up Program introduces the topic of puberty at grade 3 and builds upon student knowledge throughout the upper primary school years.
+The Growing Up Program introduces the topic of puberty at grade 3 and builds upon these concepts as students move through the upper primary school years.

 Research has found that children in Australia are showing signs of puberty earlier than in the past.
-An Australian study in 2014 found that 16% of girls and 7% of boys are showing definite signs of puberty at 8-9 years of age, with 74% of girls and 53% of boys showing signs by 10-11 years of age (Edwards, 2014).
+An Australian study found that 16% of girls and 7% of boys are showing definite signs of puberty at 8-9 years of age, with 74% of girls and 53% of boys showing signs by 10-11 years of age (Growing Up in Australia: The Longitudinal Study of Australian Children).

 This highlights the importance of discussing puberty and the changes children can expect to occur at this age, as many young people will be beginning to notice signs of puberty, or recognise changes in their peers.